pmean/build-website/text/06/RebuttingReviewer.md

 appeared to get the definitions of positive and negative skewness backwards.

-That\'s a point where I encourage people to be charitable.
+That's a point where I encourage people to be charitable.
 Why not assume that the reviewer just got momentarily confused about positive and negative skewness.
 I still get my left foot and right foot confused during dance lessons.

-The reviewer also suggested that analysis of transformed data was a
-\"data manipulation trick\" and requested that the analysis be done on the original untransformed data.
+The reviewer also suggested that analysis of transformed data was a "data manipulation trick" and requested that the analysis be done on the original untransformed data.

-If a reviewer suggests a minor change in the data analysis, and that\'s all it takes to get the paper published, I generally encourage people to give in on this point.
-Arguing over a minor point isn\'t worth it in the long run.
+If a reviewer suggests a minor change in the data analysis, and that's all it takes to get the paper published, I generally encourage people to give in on this point.
+Arguing over a minor point isn't worth it in the long run.
 Unless you have a really strong reason to keep the analysis unchanged, re-run the analysis on the untransformed data.
-It won\'t take more than a few minutes and it virtually guarantees publication.
+It won't take more than a few minutes and it virtually guarantees publication.

-This reviewer did use rather harsh language and it a bit of a nit-picker, so it\'s hard not to react defensively.
+This reviewer did use rather harsh language and it a bit of a nit-picker, so it's hard not to react defensively.
 But I think the wisest course is to save your ammunition for the truly important battles.
-When a reviewer says \"I don\'t like how you analyzed the data\" I try to be grateful that they didn\'t say \"This data is so awful that no data analysis could salvage it.\"
+When a reviewer says "I don't like how you analyzed the data" I try to be grateful that they didn't say "This data is so awful that no data analysis could salvage it."

 **(Update: November 24, 2006)** My response and other responses are summarized at